-Food was highlighted as a major waste issue by the volume of entries focussed on this issue.
-Three of the six finalists; Brixton People’s Kitchen, Gleaning Network and Food Connection all focussed on reducing the amount of food wasted at local, farming and retailer level.
-Proper Oils was addressing a gap in households having suitable places to get rid of their used oil and The Rubbish Diet and The People’s Design Lab focussed on putting power in the hands of the collective by establishing a bin diet and the creating a platform (virtual and real) to design waste out of industrial packaging.
+Food was highlighted as a major waste issue by the volume of entries focused on waste reduction.
+Three of the six finalists; Brixton People’s Kitchen, Gleaning Network and Food Connection all focused on reducing the amount of food wasted at local, farming and retailer level.
+Proper Oils was addressing a gap in households having suitable places to get rid of their used oil and The Rubbish Diet and The People’s Design Lab focused on putting power in the hands of the collective by establishing a bin diet and the creating a platform (virtual and real) to design waste out of industrial packaging.

 All of these projects demonstrated innovation in reducing isolation of older people and reducing waste and were further challenged to meet additional criteria to create new giving opportunities demonstrate potential for sustainability and scale.
 The winners of the challenges will have demonstrated the most significant impact against all the challenge criteria.

 The challenge prize, which also provided tailored guidance and support to the groups/organisations has made it possible to test out the ideas and have tangible evidence of what they have achieved.